 33 NORTH CAROLINA

 Karen and I drove up the chain of islands called the Outer Banks.
 We went through Cape Hatteras and Kitty Hawk, where the Wright Brothers made that 12 second flight.
 Roanoke Island is the site of England's Lost Colony.

 34 NORTH DAKOTA

 The Dakota Territory was split into North and South in 1889, becoming the 39th and 40th states.
 Sacagawea was from North Dakota.
 A small population grows wheat, oats & barley.
-Hot summers and cold winters!
+Hot summers, cold winters!

 Oklahoma looks like a fist with a pointing finger.
 It is famous for the dust bowl of the 1930s.
 Cattle ranches & oil.
 The Red River flows between Oklahoma and Texas.

-Our great timber-producing state!
+The great timber-producing state!
 Fishing!
-Trout and salmon.
+Trout and salmon!
 The Columbia River flows between Oregon and Washington.
 The Willamette Meteorite was found in the valley of the Willamette River.

-Chester and I went to Erie.
-We drove through Harrisburg and past Gettysburg.
+Chester and I drove to Erie.
+We went through Harrisburg and past Gettysburg.

 39 RHODE ISLAND